dbduino-prjs/rpi-arduino-cloud/python/gpio-basic/README.md

 # Raspberry PI GPIO Basic control with Python using Arduino Cloud

-This project shows how to interact with the Raspberry Pi GPIOs from a dashboard created using Arduino Cloud.
+This project shows how to interact with the Raspberry Pi GPIOs from a dashboard created using Arduino Cloud with an application programmed in Python.
 It can serve as an example to create your own applications that require access to RPI GPIOs and that can be ultimately controlled using a dashboard.

 ## The setup